-- The quality of an empirical study is determined by its credibility and its relevance - If they are high, many deficiencies can be tolerated - If they are low, technical perfection does not help - Good studies (which are not too common) can often be recognized quickly by these simple checks - Is there a clear research question at the beginning? - Is there a clear study result at the end? - Note this does not mean a clear answer.
+- The quality of an empirical study is determined by its credibility and its relevance - If they are high, remaining deficiencies can be tolerated - If they are low, technical perfection does not help - Good studies can often be recognized quickly by these simple checks - Is there a clear research question at the beginning? - Is there a clear study result at the end? - Note this does not mean a clear answer.
 A good study may well be inconclusive. - Can the result easily be traced back to the data analysis result(s)? - Is the connection from analysis results to conclusion convincing?